Published at: 2025-10-31

 6. International Maps

-• Enable for engineers abroad to use Google Maps for location data.
+• Enable for engineers abroad to use Google Maps for clock-in.

 • Scope: Restrict license usage to specific international engineers.